tiy-tpa-fee/assignments/design-co/README.md

   While the development browser is running, it will control your Terminal, to exit it, press `Control-C`.
 You can always start it up again with `yarn start`.

-- Using the file browser in your editor, open the file `public/index.html` and format your essay with HTML tags and place them into the document (remember all content goes _inside_ the `<body>` tags).
+- Using the file browser in your editor, open the file `public/index.html` and format your work with HTML tags and place them into the document (remember all content goes _inside_ the `<body>` tags).
 Don't worry about the other files in the directory for now, we'll talk about those later, right now, we're mostly concerned with the two files in `public`; `index.html` and `screen.css`.

-### Explorer Mode

-* Use a list of links to create a horizontal top navigation bar
-* Use `flexbox` techniques to craft the image grid as well as the columns in the footer to divide the content areas
-* Valid, neat, and organized HTML
-* Valid, neat, and organized CSS

-### Adventurer Mode

-* Make the top navigation bar links highlight the background color from top to bottom when hovered
-* Give the images to indication that you're hovering your cursor over them
-* Combine the second, third, and fourth columns to use a single block of wrapping text.
-Making it thrice as wide as the first column. _hint:_ `flex-grow`

-### Epic Mode

-* Position the navigation bar to always be fixed on top of the screen
-* Refine the layout so it works better on mobile phones using media queries
-* Make the layout fluid using relative sizing so it can fit on a mobile phone

 ## Turning In